The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 Who can claim for the Coronavirus Job Retention Scheme?

-Any organisation can claim the Coronavirus Job Retention Scheme, providing that they meet several essential criteria.
+Any organisation can claim under the CJRS providing that they meet several essential criteria:

-- Any organisation with employees can apply; this includes businesses, charities, recruitment agencies and public authorities.
+- any organisation with employees can apply including businesses, charities, recruitment agencies and public authorities;

-- The organisation in question must have created and started a PAYE Payroll scheme either on or before March 19th, 2020 and must have a UK bank account.
+- the organisation in question must have created and started a PAYE payroll scheme either on or before 19 March 2020 and must have a UK bank account.

-The vast majority of public sector organisations are not expected to use the Scheme.
-This is because a lot of public sector organisations are continuing to provide essential public services or are contributing to the response of the coronavirus pandemic.
+The vast majority of public sector organisations are not expected to use the CJRS.
+This is because a lot of public sector organisations are continuing to provide essential public services or are contributing to the response to the pandemic.

-Which employees can be claimed for in the Coronavirus Job Retention Scheme?
+Which employees can be claimed for under the Coronavirus Job Retention Scheme?

 Employers should hold discussions with their staff and should agree on any amendments to the employment contract.
 Equality and discrimination laws are applicable during the furloughing process.